himmAllRight/himmAllRight-source/content/post/m1-air-initial-thoughts.md

 First, lets start with the good.
 There is a lot to say here, but these are my main thoughts:

 - It's cool and ~~quiet~~ *silent*.
-It hardly heat up, and when it does, it is *barely* noticeable.
+It hardly heats up, and when it does, it is *barely* noticeable.

-- It very portable.
-I can easily pick it up with one had and open it up on my lap nearly anywhere.
+- It is very portable.
+I can easily pick it up with one hand, and set it on my lap nearly anywhere.

-- I like having physical function keys again, especially now that I learned how to utilize [BetterTouchTool](https://folivora.ai) for window management using keyboard shortcuts, instead of the touch bar.
+- I like having physical function keys again.
+I even learned how to utilize [BetterTouchTool](https://folivora.ai) for window management using keyboard shortcuts, instead of the touch bar.